 Our primary historical source of liquidity and capital resources has been cash flow generated by our operations and we manage our businesses to maximize operating cash flows as our primary source of liquidity.
 We use cash to fund growth in our operating assets and to fund new products and product enhancements primarily through research and development.
-As of June 27, 2020, \$74.8 million or 46.0% of our cash and cash equivalents was held by our foreign subsidiaries.
+As of September 26, 2020, \$98.1 million or 57.7% of our cash and cash equivalents was held by our foreign subsidiaries.
 If these funds are needed for our operations in the U.S., we may be required to accrue and pay foreign withholding taxes if we repatriate these funds.
 Except for working capital requirements in certain jurisdictions, we provide for all withholding and other residual taxes related to unremitted earnings of our foreign subsidiaries.

-At June 27, 2020, our total indebtedness, net of discount and deferred financing costs, was \$356.0 million, which included \$337.9 million outstanding under the Term B Loan, \$3.7 million outstanding under Kita's term loans, \$8.4 million outstanding under Cohu GmbH's construction loan, \$4.7 million outstanding under Kita's lines of credit, and \$1.3 million outstanding under Xcerra's term loan.
+At September 26, 2020, our total indebtedness, net of discount and deferred financing costs, was \$339.7 million, which included \$321.3 million outstanding under the Term B Loan, \$3.7 million outstanding under Kita's term loans, \$9.5 million outstanding under Cohu GmbH's construction loan and \$5.2 million outstanding under Kita's lines of credit.
+During the third quarter of 2020 we repaid the outstanding balance of Xcerra's term loan as part of the sale of our Rosenheim facility.